 3. Use a website builder

 Website builders are designed to be an all-in-one solution.
-They take care of everything to do with creating and running a website.
+They take care of everything to do with creating and running a professional website.

 A real small business website, Acupuncture with Fabi, created with Wix.
 It lets customers make bookings online

-With a website builder, you won’t have to worry about things like hosting or security – they’re covered as part of the subscription fee (which you can usually pay yearly or monthly).
+With a website builder, you won’t have to worry about things like web hosting or security – they’re covered as part of the subscription fee (which you can usually pay yearly or monthly).

 If you pay a little extra, they’ll even take care of things like domain name and email accounts.